cunychenhclass/cisc3171proj-group7/README.md

 - Learn how to create appealing designs through Youtube tutorials
 - Receive input from others on potential designs
 - Test out different designs and see what “feels” right.

+## Iteration Report:
+During this iteration, we were able to create the layouts for all of the user stories/screens that we would need to deliver our MVP.
+We also prioritized writing functional code for transitioning between the different screens as well as allowing the screens to retain user information.
+The user stories that are being prioritized in this iteration is Home Screen - Enter Guest Name, Information and Rules,